John H. Burt: Bishop

-On May 20, 1966, Burt was elected Coadjutor Bishop of Ohio, and was consecrated on February 4, 1967, in Trinity Cathedral, Cleveland, Ohio, by Presiding Bishop John E. Hines.
+On May 20, 1966, Burt was elected Coadjutor Bishop of Ohio, and was consecrated on February 4, 1967, in Trinity Cathedral, Cleveland, Ohio with Presiding Bishop John E. Hines as chief consecrator.
 He succeeded as diocesan that same year, and retired in 1983.

 Civil Rights

-Burt was a friend of the Reverend Martin Luther King Jr., and was instrumental in organizing civil rights rallies in Los Angeles, notably the 1963 civil rights event in Wrigley Field that attracted 30,000 people, and the 1964 event that was attended by 15,000 in the Los Angeles Memorial Coliseum.
+Burt was a friend of the Reverend Martin Luther King Jr.; he was instrumental in organizing civil rights rallies in Los Angeles, notably the 1963 civil rights event in Wrigley Field that attracted 30,000 people, and the 1964 event that was attended by 15,000 in the Los Angeles Memorial Coliseum.
 He also actively supported Cesar Chavez and the Farmworkers Movement.

 Burt was also a vocal opponent of the Vietnam War.
 He was chosen by the Presiding Bishop to serve as a delegate on an interfaith global tour that included visiting South Vietnam and attending the International Inter-Religious Symposium of Peace in New Delhi.
 After the 1978 fall of the steel industry in Youngstown, Ohio, he co-founded the Ecumenical Coalition of the Mahoning Valley, for which he was awarded the Thomas Merton Award.
 He was also a supporter of the ordination of women to the priesthood and was the first Bishop of Ohio to ordain women in the diocese.